-51 Cambodia NHDR 2019 (Jan 2020): 24.
+Cambodia NHDR 2020: 29.

-52 UNGA Report on Rural Women in CEDAW 6th Periodic Report.
+Cambodia NHDR 2019 (Jan 2020): 24.
+42 UNGA Report on Rural Women in CEDAW 6th Periodic Report.

-53 Cambodia NHDR 2020: 30.
+&lt;sup>43 Cambodia NHDR 2020: 30.

-54 Ibid: 91-2.

-55 Ibid: 92.
+&lt;sup>44 Ibid: 91-2.
+Ibid: 92.

-56 Cambodia NHDR 2019 (Jan 2020): 86.
+&lt;sup>46 Cambodia NHDR 2019 (Jan 2020): 86.

-57 Lao Statistics Bureau (2015): 9.
+&lt;sup>47 Lao Statistics Bureau (2015): 9.

-58 Ibid.: 92.
+&lt;sup>48 Ibid.: 92.

-59 Ibid.: 93.
+&lt;sup>49 Ibid.: 93.

-60 Ibid.: 80.
+Ibid.: 80.

-From 2000 to 2019, the share of women employed in agriculture dropped from nearly half of the women's workforce (47.6%) to 28.7%, while the share of women working in the service sector jumped from 35.1% to 51.6%, or just over half of the total women's workforce.61
+From 2000 to 2019, the share of women employed in agriculture dropped from nearly half of the women's workforce (47.6%) to 28.7%, while the share of women working in the service sector jumped from 35.1% to 51.6%, or just over half of the total women's workforce.51

 A 2018 National Seminar on Promoting Women's Leadership and Political Participation summarized the state of women's participation as follows: "The seminar affirms gender inequality and discrimination remains in the Thai society and politics.
 High levels of inequality in the distribution of representation, voice, and influence between women and men in politics reveal the pervasive nature of conscious and unconscious bias against women.
 Social norms, traditional attitudes, and stereotypes discourage women from entering politics and put them in subordinate roles.
-Women's political participation is still limited by age, gender, social status and religious beliefs...Most lawmakers and decision makers at national and local levels are men, and there remain insufficient knowledge and understanding of gender equality issues among some government officials and politicians."
-62
+Women's political participation is still limited by age, gender, social status and religious beliefs....Most lawmakers and decision makers at national and local levels are men, and there remain insufficient knowledge and understanding of gender equality issues among some government officials and politicians."52